 An accuracy value is represented by a number between 0 and 1.
 Accuracy is a relative indicator of the confidence you can place in that particular EPD.
 The closer an accuracy is to one, the more reliable the EPD value is.

-For inclusion in the AOA EPD Program fleece samples should be taken from the mid-side of the alpaca and cut at the base of the staple near the skin.
-This needs to be a 4"x4" sample.
-Please note that this is larger than the 2"x2" sample required for simple fleece testing.
-The sample will then be mailed to Yocom-McColl, along with the computer generated order form provided by AOA's automated Shear Report Tool.
-For a step by step guide on using AOA's Shear Report Tool and how to submit your fleece for EPD analysis, please download our Detailed Guide.
-If you have used our Shear Report Tool before and just need a refresher please visit our Shear Report Instruction page for details.
+For inclusion in the AOA EPD Program, fleece samples should be taken from the mid-side of the alpaca and cut at the base of the staple near the skin.
+This needs to be a 2"x2" sample.
+The sample will then be mailed to an approved testing lab, along with the computer-generated order form provided by AOA's automated Shear Report Tool.
+Read the Shear Report Guide for instructions on using AOA's online shear report tool.

-Once your fleece sample has been tested, you will receive the histogram results for each animal directly from Yocom-McColl.
+Once your fleece sample has been tested, you will receive the histogram results for each animal directly from the lab.
 An electronic copy of the results are forwarded to AOA for inclusion in the EPD program.

-Yocom-McColl Testing Laboratory, utilized for fiber analysis for the AOA EPD program, is equipped with the state-of-the-art instrumentation for measuring animal fibers.
-The Sirolan Laserscan, developed by CSIRO, and Optical Fiber Diameter Analyzer (OFDA), developed by BSC Electronics are used by the laboratory.
+Approved testing labs are equipped with state-of-the-art instrumentation for measuring animal fibers.
+The Sirolan Laserscan, developed by CSIRO, and Optical Fiber Diameter Analyzer (OFDA), developed by BSC Electronics are used.
 Both companies are located in Australia.
 These instruments are calibrated using Interwoollabs tops, the only recognized supplier of calibration tops to the worldwide textile industry.
 A diagnostic and calibration check is performed daily on analytical instruments.
 The accuracy of measurement of average fiber diameter is ± 0.3 microns and the tests are performed under standard conditions of 65% ± 2% relative humidity (RH) and a temperature of 70° ± 2°F.